olegabu/fabric-starter/README.md

 for example for channel `a-b` member `a` needs to start first to create the channel and serve the block file, and then `b` starts, downloads the block file and joins the channel.
-It's a good idea to order organizations in script arguments alphabetically, ex.: `ORG1=aorg ORG2=borg ORG3=corg` then the channels are named accordingly `aorg-borg aorg-corg borg-corg` and it's clear who creates, who joins the bilateral channel and who needs to start first.
+It's a good idea to order organizations in script arguments alphabetically, ex.: `ORG1=aorg ORG2=borg ORG3=corg` then the channels are named accordingly `aorg-borg aorg-corg borg-corg` and it's clear who creates, who joins a bilateral channel and who needs to start first.

 Each member starts:
 ```bash